benhowell/react-grid-gallery/README.md

 Justified gallery component for [React.js](http://facebook.github.io/react/).

-No careful image curation, no specific ordering and no tricks, just beautifully justified images.
+No curation, no ordering and no tricks, just beautifully justified images.

 ## Live Demo & Examples